cosmicjs/docs/docs/guides/README.md

 Cosmic makes a great [Vue CMS](https://www.cosmicjs.com/knowledge-base/vuejs-cms) for your Vue websites and apps.
 Get started adding Cosmic-powered content into your Vue apps using the following steps:

 ### 1. Install a new Vue app
-You can use the [Vue CLI](https://cli.vuejs.org/) to install a new Vue app with included tooling.
+You can use the [Vue CLI](https://cli.vuejs.org/) to install a new Vue app that includes tooling and configurations.
 ```bash
 npm install -g @vue/cli
 vue create cosmic-vue-app